-- 1) Full power down completed and procedures updated from lessons learned. - 2) Voice and Data reprocurement complete and implemented significantly increasing resilience for the Wide Area Network and internet. - 3) Commissioned Independent Data centre and power audit, complete August 2017, recommended separate diverse power supply and new data centre's, costing additional power and plan (subject to approval) new data centre's as part of basement / lower ground refurbishment. - 4) New DR site work permissions approved, building work complete. - 5) New Microsoft Server Infrastructure procured implementation complete ready for migration when ready to test full DR capability. - 8)All core infrastructure services (DNS, AD, ADFS, NPS, AlwaysOn VPN) are now clustered across to the Secondary site; - All production Wintel servers (380) are now replicated to the Secondary site; - Email system is now able to operate independent of County Hall campus.
-This includes user's access to mailbox as well as ability to send/receive internal and external emails. - 9) Cloud-based highways management system has been implemented; Liquid Logic replacement is remotely hosted and due live by April 2018 with resilient network connections ordered; review of Oracle hosting has commenced. - 11) To mitigate against a cyber attack Network segregation has been improved over the Wide Area Network (WAN), ensuring all partners that use the NCC network are fully segregated.
+- 1) Full power down completed and procedures updated from lessons learned. - 2) Voice and Data reprocurement complete and implemented significantly increasing resilience for the Wide Area Network and internet. - 3) Commissioned Independent Data centre and power audit, complete August 2017, recommended separate diverse power supply and new data centre's, costing additional power and plan (subject to approval) new data centre's as part of basement / lower ground refurbishment. - 4) New DR site implemented ready for testing - 5) New Microsoft Server Infrastructure procured implementation complete ready for migration when ready to test full DR capability. - 7) The server, network and storage DR equipment has been moved into the new DR site providing full failover facilities in the event of loss of County Hall. - 8)All core infrastructure services (DNS, AD, ADFS, NPS, AlwaysOn VPN) are now clustered across to the Secondary site; - All production Wintel servers (380) are now replicated to the Secondary site; - Email system is now able to operate independent of County Hall campus.
+This includes user's access to mailbox as well as ability to send/receive internal and external emails. - 9) Cloud-based highways management system has been implemented; Liquid Logic replacement is remotely hosted and due live by April 2018 with resilient network connections ordered; review of Oracle hosting has commenced.

+11) To mitiga

+te against a cyber attack Network segregation has been improved over the Wide Area Network (WAN), ensuring all partners that use the NCC network are fully segregated.
 Denial of Service (DDOS) and Intrusion Prevention system (IPS) implemented on our internet gateways and robust patching and host based protection implemented on all NCC devices that attach to the network (This is a pre-requisite of PSN accreditation, and is an on-going task).
-A simulated phishing attack has been run (we are one of few Councils to have undertaken such an exercise) and results are being analysed.
-New client service security for Windows 10 has been successfully implemented and is being enforced as the new build rolls out.

 Actions to be completed

-- 6) Replacement New Local Area Network (LAN) to be procured to reduce risk of network failure. - 7) The server, network and storage DR equipment will be moved into the identified site providing full failover facilities in the event of loss of County Hall.
-Still on Target to be complete by late Summer 2018. - 8)All core infrastructure services (DNS, AD, ADFS, NPS, AlwaysOn VPN) to be moved Q3 2018 to the new DR site; - Work started on the new Solaris EBS platform which by design is replicated to the Secondary site (go live Q4 2018); - Network layer resilience main concepts agreed, design work initiated.
-This will be enhanced by the LAN refresh (Q4 2018); - Works have started to reorganise/improve the site's Comms Room which will become ready as Secondary site Q3 2018; - 10) Replacement of contact centre system to a cloud based service taking longer than expected.
-Skype for business project being reset and replanned to improve resilience and reduce dependencies on onsite infrastructure. - 11) Work to complete recommendations from Cyber Security Audit is ongoing 5 out of 25 actions now complete with a target of December 2018, the work to retire Windows 2003 servers 26 remain 16 due to be complete by Jun 2018 leaving 10 including Oracle UCM, SMIS, call pilot which are all dependant on other projects but will be patched with security patches provided by the NHS, the recommendations from the Independent IT Health Check for PSN accreditation are 69% complete.
-We are working through the recommendation/actions from the phishing exercise and have completed 1 of the 12 we will complete all actions by October 2018.
+- 6) Procurement of a New Local Area Network (LAN) to reduce risk of network failure has started. - 8) Work started on the new Solaris EBS platform which by design is replicated to the Secondary site (go live Q4 2018); - Network layer resilience main concepts agreed, design work initiated.
+This will be enhanced by the LAN refresh (Q4 2018); - 10) Replacement of contact centre system to a cloud based service now due to be implemented by 22nd November 2018.

+Skype for business project pilot in IMT complete, wider pilots planned to improve resilience and reduce dependencies on onsite infrastructure.

+11) Work to complete recommendations from Cyber Security Audit is ongoing with a target of completion of all actions by December 2018.
+For the work to retire Windows 2003 servers, 13 now remain which are all dependant on other projects.
+We are working through the recommendation/actions from the phishing exercise and we are aiming to complete all actions by October 2018.

-Risk Number RM011 Date of update 03 July 2018 Risk Name The potential risk of failure to implement and adhere to an effective and robust KISK INAIIIE performance management framework.
+Risk Number RM011 Date of update 10 September 2018 Risk Name The potential risk of failure to implement and adhere to an effective and robust IXISK IVAIIIC performance management framework.
 Risk Owner Wendy Thomson Date entered on risk register 02 September 2015 Risk Description